 The Francis Bacon Triptychs

-‘The Obscene Mystery’ and 'Untitled Triptych', in sheet lead, gold, and stained glass in three parts, are major developments in the history of stained glass.
+‘The Obscene Mystery’ and 'Untitled Triptych', two works designed by Brian Clarke in sheet lead, gold, and stained glass, each in three parts, are major developments in the history of stained glass.

 The first triptych from Brian’s involvement in the Francis Bacon trials, originally titled ‘The Triumph of Death Over The Art Market’, radically inverts the usual proportion of stained glass to lead, and transparecy to opacity, mirroring in reverse ‘Untitled Triptych’ of the same year – and, as in that work, a gold tooth is set into one of the skulls, and Brian’s calligraphic line wanders across as lead-on-lead, and over the hand-painted skulls.
 The technique for producing their rusty, pitted look was developed together by Brian and a German master glass-painter who came out of retirement to assist in achieving the effect.
 The majority of the work is made up of lead, with an irregular border of stained glass.
 “Bacon ‘blackmailed’ by art gallery owner, court is told” reads one of the headlines, collaged and screenprinted onto the mouthblown glass.
 The work is titled after the medieval and Renaissance memento mori subject 'The Triumph of Death' (over the clergy; over the laity; over the ages of the world) – below the skull in the left hand corner an upturned newspaper heading reads "The Art Market".